All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Which GLP-1 medication causes the most weight loss?

 Among FDA-approved options, tirzepatide currently produces the most weight loss at about 22% of body weight in trials.
-Investigational drugs like retatrutide and CagriSema may surpass this, but they are not yet available.
+Investigational drugs like retatrutide and CagriSema may surpass this, but they aren't yet available.

 What is the cheapest GLP-1 medication?